wambua-iv/my-learning-notes/Enterprise Engineering/Huawei Training/Storage.md

 		-> The system returns the write result of the primary LUN to the host.
 		 {synchronization is started later, the data blocks corresponding to the log address are replicated again}
 Asynchronous
-	- initial synchronization is implemented by default to copy all • USM user: When SNMPv3 is used for data transmission, you need to set a USM user to perform authentication and data encryption for SNMPv3.data from the primary LUN to the secondary LUN.
+	- initial synchronization is implemented by default to copy all data from the primary LUN to the secondary LUN.
 	- asynchronous replication synchronization task is started, snapshots are generated for primary and secondary LUNs, and the points in time of these two LUNs are updated.
 		- snapshot of the primary LUN is X and that of the secondary LUN is X
 	- host is cached at the point in time X + 1 in the primary LUN cache [host receives a write success]